amdor/challenge/readme.md

 - Every empty seat: -1
 - Every employee sitting at a desk that had been set up for her team: +1
+- TeamLead sitting at the right end of a row: maximum 0 points can be achieved for that row (still can be negative)
 - For every employee their preference number at their chosen seat (be it positive or negative), this ranges from -2 to 3
 - 2 members of the same team sitting next to each other: +1 / duo
 - 4+ members of the same team sitting next to each other: +2 / row (e.g. if only 1 team sits at 10 seat of a table, that's 4 points from this category)